AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-08-31-swiftuirules.md

    to the constant "IMPORTANT".
    If that is the case, the predicate matches, the rule is used and the `title` value will be `"Can wait."`.
-7. The rule system has no determined the value for `title` - `"Can wait."`, and returns that to the value for `navigationBarTitle`, which pushes the value into the `PageView`.
+7. The rule system has now determined the value for `title` - `"Can wait."`, and returns that to the value for `navigationBarTitle`, which pushes the value into the `PageView`.